Candy-007/ASL-Recognition-Using-ML/README.md

-# NikunjGoud
+#Amesrican Sign Language Using ML
-Amesrican Sign Language Using ML a machine learning and computer vision-based system to recognize static American Sign Language (ASL) signs.
+a machine learning and computer vision-based system to recognize static American Sign Language (ASL) signs.
 Implemented a neural network architecture with LSTM to classify hand gesture images and generate corresponding English text.
 Aimed to improve communication for the deaf and mute community by providing visual displays of equivalent English alphabets for ASL gestures